haoxiangyang89/COVID_Staged_Alert/README.md

 - Calander utils class (SimCalendar)

 ## epi_parameters.py
-- Class EpiSetup to characterize the simulation and recompute contact matrices as needed.
+- Class EpiSetup characterizes the simulation and recompute contact matrices as needed.

 ## intervention.py
-- Class intervention defining its properties and used in the simulator.
+- Class intervention defines its properties and used in the simulator.
 - Helper function to create multiple interventions

+## policies.py
+- Class MultiTierPolicy and MultiTierPolicy_ACS defines policy given the thresholds and will have functions to obtain corresponding tier given trigger statistics
+- Functions to build a list of trial policies

+## objective_functions.py
+- Construct the objective function for a simulation path

 ## utils.py
 - Timing function